chanimaybruch/portfolio/Customer Churn Telecom/README.md

 pandas, matplotlib, seaborn, sklearn, machine learning with imbalanced data, CatBoostClassifier, XGBClassifier, LGBMClassifier, SMOTE, Pipeline, GridSearchCV

 ## Result
 Our best perfoming model was the CatBoostClassifier model with an AUC-ROC score of 0.84 and an F1 score of 0.64.
+We can see from the CatBoost feature importance plot the features that contributed most to churn were longevity, monthlycharges, techsupport, paymentmethod, onlinesecurity, and internetservice.